The Hymns and Carols of Christmas

 Alternate Title: All This Night Bright Angels Sing

-Carol For Christmas Day
+Carol For Christmas Eve, For Christmas Day

-Words: William Austin (1587-1634), ca. 1630
+Words: Adapted from a poem by William Austin (1587-1634), ca. 1630

 Music: Arthur S. Sullivan, J. T. Field, F. Fruttchey